Infinitude of palindromic almost-prime numbers

 By Lemma \ref{lem: bound for product of pair} with $\beta = 2N - n - 1$ and $\gamma = n$,

 Thus

 By Lemma \ref{lem: exponential bound} and the $1$-periodicity of $\|\cdot\|$, the above is

 uniformly in $k,N$.
 Since $q \geq 2$ and $(q,h(b^3-b))=1$ by assumption, each term in the sum above is $\geq 1/q^2$.
 In particular the result holds if $q < b$.
 Consider now the case when $q \geq b$.
 Here we argue as done by Maynard \cite{Maynard} in Lemma 10.1 there.
-Dividing the sum above into sums over segments of length $\lfloor \log_b q\rfloor$, we observe it is
+Dividing the sum above into subsums over segments of length $\lfloor \log_b q\rfloor$, we claim it is